apparmor_parser

 Replace an existing profile in the kernel-R, --remove

-Remove a profile from the kernel-C, --complain
+Remove a profile from the kernel-C, --Complain

-Preprocess the profile (resolve includes)-o, --ofile file
+Preprocess the profile by flattening includes, without loading it.-o, --ofile file

-Write binary output to file-S, --stdout
+Write the binary compiled profile to the given file.-S, --stdout

-Print binary profile to stdout-Q, --skip-kernel-load
+Write the binary compiled profile to stdout.-Q, --skip-kernel-load

-Skip reading from cache-W, --write-cache
+Skip reading from the cache; always recompile.-W, --write-cache

-Specify cache directory location-v, --verbose
+Specify the cache directory location.-m, --match-string string

 CONFIGURATION